General Tax Policy

 - be structured so that Texas is competitively positioned among the states and nations to attract employment and investment;

-- be composed of stable elements that function well together as a logical system, without undue pyramiding;
+- be composed of stable elements that function well together as a logical system, without undue pyramiding or burdensome compliance; and

 - reflect real world, as opposed to purely academic or theoretical, considerations.

-- TTARA supports reasonable tax exemptions that minimize economic distortions and promote growth;
+- TTARA supports reasonable tax exemptions that minimize economic distortions, tax pyramiding, and promote growth;

 - TTARA opposes tax changes that increase the state’s already heavy reliance on businesses to shoulder the bulk of the state’s tax burden;

-- TTARA opposes the replacement of property taxes with an enhanced sales or consumption tax, but may withdraw its opposition if the following conditions are met:
+- TTARA opposes the replacement of property taxes with an enhanced sales or consumption tax, unless following conditions are met:

 - the net tax burden on business does not increase;

-- the new taxes are economically neutral, do not distort economic decision-making, and can be reasonably administered;
+- the new taxes are economically neutral and do not distort economic decision-making, and can be reasonably administered;

 - the new system allows local governments reasonable financial stability and discretion; and